atriple/seapay-microservice/README.md

  - seapay-monolith
    - an entry point of our monolithic app, including all handlers
  - seapay-gateway-service
-    - microservice to hold all
+    - service that hold all client request
  - seapay-transaction-service
+    - service for transaction
  - seapay-user-service
+    - module to access user service
  - seapay-wallet-service
+    - module to access wallet service

 ## Installation
 ### For Linux